Chief Technology Officer

 Manifold’s commitment to knowledge transfer ensures that our clients see value in our work well beyond the end of the engagement.
-As part of our training process, we helped Babylist vet and hire a data scientist, and worked closely with her to carry out experiments by running data, feature, and model evaluation in Jupyter notebooks.
+As part of our training process, we worked closely with a BabyList data scientist to carry out experiments by running data, feature, and model evaluation in Jupyter notebooks.
 We walked through several examples, evaluating our models with five-fold cross validation, and explaining feature importances, separation of posterior PDFs, picking operating points on the ROC curve, and the implications for TPR (true positive rate) and FPR (false positive rate).

-Among our deliverables was a private Docker repository with tagged production images.
-This contained a fully functional, out-of-the-box prediction engine that could be run with a single command.
-This Docker repository ensured that we could seamlessly deploy the engine to the client’s production infrastructure from Manifold’s production QA environment with guaranteed execution consistency.
-In addition, we delivered a GitHub repository that contained the source code and full Dockerfile, so that Babylist can accurately rebuild the production images if needed.
+Among our deliverables was a private Docker repository created in a client-owned Elastic Container Registry (ECR) instance.
+Tagged production images were created for inference-time execution and periodically pushed to the ECR repository for ease of deployment.
+The image contained an out-of-the-box prediction engine that could be run with a single command and user configurable parameters.
+The container-based deployment leveraging ECR ensured that we could seamlessly and reliably deploy the engine to the client’s AWS production infrastructure after testing in Manifold’s QA environment.
+In addition to the baked inference images, we delivered a GitHub repository that contained the prediction engine source code and Dockerfiles used to build the development and production images.